HillaryKoros/PW/README.md

 ---

 **Note**: This system requires geospatial datasets that are not included in the repository due to size constraints.
+The Docker containers will run without these files, but map layers will not display data.
 Contact the development team for access to the required data files.

+**For Development**: Place your geospatial data files in `mapserver/attached_assets/` before building the Docker images locally.

 *Developed for East Africa pest monitoring and food security.*